1985 American League Championship Series: Aftermath

-The seventh game of the series marked Blue Jays' manager Bobby Cox's last with the team, as he left the organization to become the general manager of the Atlanta Braves.
+The seventh game of the series was the end of the line for Blue Jays' manager Bobby Cox.
+Six days after the game ended, he left the organization to become the general manager of the Atlanta Braves.

 The Royals went on to win the 1985 World Series against the St. Louis Cardinals by again coming back from a 3–1 series deficit to take the title in seven games.
+1985 would be the last ALCS for Kansas City for 30 years.

-For the Blue Jays, 1985 was the start of a series of heartache in pennant race baseball.
-In 1987, the Blue Jays had been in first place by 3½ games over the Detroit Tigers with a week left to play, but they dropped their next seven games in a row, capped off by a sweep at the hands of Detroit at Tiger Stadium on the last weekend of the season, and lost the division by two games.
-In 1988, the Jays mounted a 21-7 run in September/October, but again fell 2 games short of the division.
-Toronto won the American League East in 1989 and 1991, but were quickly eliminated by the eventually champion Oakland Athletics (1989) and Minnesota Twins (1991).
+With their ALCS and World Series victories, the Royals would seemingly pass their previous October misfortunes onto the Blue Jays, as 1985 was the start of a heartbreaking stretch for Toronto.
+In 1987, the Blue Jays had been in first place by 3½ games over the Detroit Tigers with a week left to play, but they dropped their next seven games in a row, capped off by a sweep at the hands of the second-place Tigers at Tiger Stadium on the last weekend of the season, and lost the division by two games.
+In 1988, the Jays mounted a 22-7 run in September and October, but again fell two games short of the division title, won by the Boston Red Sox.
+In 1990, their first full season in the SkyDome, the Blue Jays led the division by 1½ games over the Red Sox with one week left in the season.
+However, they then proceeded to drop six of their last eight games, losing the division title to the Red Sox by a two-game margin, the third time in four seasons they finished two games back.
+Toronto won the American League East in 1989 and 1991, but were quickly eliminated by Oakland (1989) and Minnesota (1991) in the ALCS, with both teams going on to win the World Series.
 Toronto would not break through for a World Series berth until 1992, when the team defeated former manager Bobby Cox and the Atlanta Braves in the World Series.
-They would win again in 1993, becoming the first champions to repeat since the 1977-1978 New York Yankees.
+They won again in 1993, becoming the first champions to repeat since the 1977-1978 New York Yankees.